hannahmgordon/hannahmgordon.github.io/index.md

 <div class="card">
   <h3><a href="pics/Poster.pdf">IBE Workshop Entrepreneurship Final Project</a></h3>
-  <p>In my IBE workshop class my group and I were tasked with creating a product that solved a real-world problem.
+  <p>In the IBE Workshop course my group and I were tasked with creating a product that solved a real-world problem.
 We did extensive market research, speaking to parents, pediatricians, and patients, in order to develop a realistic and desirable product solution.
-At the end of the semester we presented our product, Booster Buddy, in an hour long presentation to parents and professors and achieved second place. </p>
+At the end of the semester we presented our product, Booster Buddy, in an hour long presentation competition to parents and professors and achieved second place.
+The process that this project followed was a miniature version of my IBE Senior Capstone, which I am currently working on and excited to showcase! </p>
 </div>

 ---

 ## Career Objectives

-Write what you want.

-Sell yourself!
+I am interested in pursuing a career in finance that allows me to utilize my quantitative, financial, and interpersonal skills.
+My IBE education coupled with the various leadership roles I have held during my time at Lehigh has given me a well-rounded skill set and shown me how fullfilling it can be to bring my various skills together for one objective.
+Additionally, I have an affinity for entrepreneurship, which I hope to pursue this further one day.
+During the summer of 2025, I will be working at PwC as a Financial Transformations Consulting Intern in NYC.
+I am excited to explore this career path and possibly others on my journey toward finding where my skill set can be best utilized!

 ---

 ## Hobbies

-Maybe include a little about these, especially if they are the kinds of things that work well in interviews.
+My hobbies bring me a lot of fulfillment outside of my academics.
+I love playing tennis and am on the Lehigh Club Tennis Team.
+I also enjoy crafts of all sorts but spend the most time sewing, crocheting, and working on DIY projects.
+A few of my other favorite ways to spend my time include traveling, Jewish involvement and education, spending time with family and friends, and going for walks.

 ---